sampersand/mviz/README.md

 ### Default Pattern
 The default pattern is the pattern that is checked _after_ all "user-specified patterns."
 If it matches, the "default action" takes place (which are controlled by shorthands like `-x`, `-o`, etc.) acts upon.

-Normally, the default pattern is just `\x00-\x1F\x7F`—that is, all of the "weird" bytes in ASCII.
+Normally, the default pattern is just `\x00-\x1F\x7F`—that is, all of the control bytes in ASCII.
 However, there's a few ways it can be changed:
 1. It can be explicitly set via `--default-pattern=PATTERN`, at which point that's exactly what'll be used.
 2. If encoding is `BINARY`, the bytes `\x80-\xFF` are also added, as the binary encoding considers all bytes to be valid.
+3. If the encoding is `UTF-8` (the default, unless `POSIXLY_CORRECT` is set), then the codepoints `\u0080-\u009F` are added.
 3. If the default action is unchanged, and visual effects aren't be used, then backslash (`\`) is added to the default pattern.
 This way, it'll be escaped when "standout features" aren't in use.

 ## Actions